Trifoia/wordpress-shaka-player/shaka-player/readme.txt

 # Use
 Add the [shaka_player] shortcode that will automatically embed the Shaka Player Required Attributes:
 - "source" - The source for the main video manifest.
+This value will be appended to the "Manifest Base" setting, and the correct manifest file format will be appended, depending on the platform (Dash vs HLS)

              Note: This value should not begin or end with a slash ("/")

 Optional Attributes
 - "width" - The width to make the video player